Increasing scope and breadth of local education

 Free training and equipment to women starting home gardens

-Our first step was to make the colegio a regional school with more access to more children, especially the most forgotten indigenous teens.
+Our first step was to make the colegio a regional school with more access to more children, especially the most forgotten indigenous teens from distant mountain villages.
 Coming off a 3- year pandemic shutdown, the colegio had a mothballed physical plant and the space to accommodate up to 100 students.
-Our first job was to “think like a kid” and make school exciting.
-In collaboration with the El Rosario Education Committee, we were more than doubled the enrollment by extraordinary outreach to remote villages.
+Think Like a Kid was our motto and we made school exciting.
+With our help, the El Rosario Education Committee filled classrooms by extraordinary outreach to remote villages.

 Computer training is a valuable skill in the job market.
 Everyone is welcome to join a computer course at the regional Community Education Center in El Rosario where the curriculum focuses on the Microsoft Office suite of applications.
 These courses are free and open to all ages.